 - Finally, I sell the rest of my position when my target is hit or I think that the stock is losing steam.

-$ETSY was a stock on our stock watch lists for a swing trade back whe nteh stock was $45.
-You can see on the 5 min chart it made a bull flag then pushed up.
+$ETSY was a stock on our stock watch lists for a swing trade back when the stock was $45.
+The 5-minute chart shows that it made a bull flag and then pushed it up.
 It hit a high and then began to reverse.
-You could have day traded if off the bull flag and the 9 EMA around $49.50 and made at least 50 cents on the trade.
-Check out our stock alerts for real time swing trades.
+You could have day traded off the bull flag and the 9 EMA around $49.50 and made at least 50 cents on the trade.
+Check out our stock alerts for real-time swing trades.

 Facts About Trading the Bull Flag